 A drive train is a series of mechanisms through which the power from your vehicle's engine reaches the wheels.
 Drive trains work differently depending on their orientation.
-Most car makes, including Toyota, BMW, Honda, and Chevrolet, either have all-wheel or front-wheel drive trains.
 In a rear-wheel drive train, the engine's power is delivered to the car's back wheels and is the most common orientation used on cars and trucks alike.
 This arrangement is good for delivering weight equally among all the vehicle tires, which makes steering and handling easier.
-A front-wheel drive train, torque from the engine, is supplied to the vehicle's front wheels.
+In a front-wheel drive train, the torque from the engine is supplied to the vehicle's front wheels.

 The parts of a drive train include:

 The driveshaft - This is a long tube of steel that is linked to a car's transmission on one end and the differential at the other.
 It transfers the mechanical power of the transmission to other parts of the vehicle.

 The U-joint – This is a flexible pivot point that gives the driveshaft the ability to function at multiple angles.